BaadeVamshi/wanderlust/README.md

 - ⭐ Flash messages for user feedback
 - 🗺️ Integrated Google Maps API for location autocomplete
 - 🎨 Beautiful UI built with Bootstrap
-- 🛠️ MVC architecture using Express and EJS

 ## 🛠️ Tech Stack